svenmalvik/svenmalvik.com/_posts/2020-08-29-jekyll-cookie-consent.md

 ## Download the cookie consent code

-Download this file [cookie-consent.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/cookie-consent.html) to the folder `_include`.
+Download the file [cookie-consent.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/cookie-consent.html) and move it into the `_include`-folder of your Jekyll project.

 ## Placing the code for cookie consent